Devicist-Design-Works/website/README.md

 ```
 src > components > sections
 ```
-All the sites content can be edited from those files.
+All the sites content can be edited from those files (The navbar and footer can be found in components > layout > Header.js or Footer.js)

 If you want to add a section to the site, navigate to
 ```